Author: Paul Kohlmann

 Building boards made from softwood or balsa can be purchased from Great Planes and other vendors, but to get started, many builders begin with an acoustic ceiling tile from a hardware store.
 These are inexpensive, flat, and commonly found in lengths of up to 48 inches.
 The size can easily be adjusted by joining or trimming the tiles.

-In my case, I picked up a flat particle board shelf from the lumberyard and covered it with a sheet of 1/4-inch-thick cork using 3M spray adhesive.
+In my case, I picked up a flat particle-board shelf from the lumberyard and covered it with a sheet of 1/4-inch-thick cork using 3M spray adhesive.
 A quick pass with a sanding bar between projects has kept it going strong for many years.

 A more advanced strategy is to use a magnetic building board.
 A common construction technique is to cover a workbench or wooden board with a steel panel.
 This enables strong magnets to square up and hold down parts instead of pins.
-A thorough explanation was provided by Mark Freeland in the “Top Five Building Tips” article in the October 2014 issue of MA.
+A thorough explanation was provided by Mark Freeland in the "Top Five Building Tips" article in the October 2014 issue of Model Aviation.
 These systems cost slightly more to set up, but the ability to create fixtures and jigs is a significant advantage.

 After you have selected your board, it is time to mount the plans.
 It may be necessary to fold them to fit onto the board.
-Tape the plans down with low-tack tape and then cover it with waxed or parchment paper to keep it clean.
-The waxed paper also allows parts to easily be removed after gluing.
+Tape the plans down with low-tack tape and then cover them with waxed or parchment paper to keep them clean.
+The waxed paper also allows parts to be easily removed after gluing.
+This is a good time for reflection.
+I like to pause over the clean plans to think through my goals for the project and to plan its path.

 Tools of the Trade